ltw-webdev-javascript/curriculum/javascript-effects.md

     css_lines:
       - num: 5
         text: |
-          The `.is-clicked` class doesn’t exist anywhere in our HTML—it’s added by the Javascript code.
+          The `.is-clicked` class doesn’t exist anywhere in our HTML—it’s added by the JavaScript code.

-          It’s a fairly common convention to prefix the classes with `is-` or `js-` to denote that Javascript is the thing that is affecting this class.
+          It’s a fairly common convention to prefix the classes with `is-` or `js-` to denote that JavaScript is the thing that is affecting this class.
     css_hidden: |
       div {
         height: 200px;